Project-MONAI/model-zoo/models/pathology_tumor_detection/docs/README.md

 - Loss: BCEWithLogitsLoss
 - Whole slide image reader: cuCIM (if running on Windows or Mac, please install `OpenSlide` on your system and change `wsi_reader` to "OpenSlide")

+By setting the `"pretrained"` parameter in the config file to `true`, ImageNet pre-trained weights will be used for training.
+Please note that these weights are for non-commercial use.
+Each user is responsible for checking the content of the models/datasets and the applicable licenses and determining if suitable for the intended use.

 ### Input

 The training pipeline is a json file (dataset.json) which includes path to each WSI, the location and the label information for each training patch.